By Brett Williams. Last Updated 18th August 2021. Welcome to our guide on hair dye allergic reaction claims.

 - Travelling costs arising from the effects of the allergic reaction, i.e. getting a taxi to the hospital.

 - Adaptation costs, for example, if you have been left with a permanent disability by the incident, which requires adaptations to your home or leaves you with special requirements.

-To find out more about what amount you could be entitled to claim for in special damages, contact our advice team for a free consultation.
+To find out more about how much special damages you could be entitled to as part of hair dye allergic reaction claims, please contact our advice team for a free consultation.

 Some people might feel discouraged from attempting to make a personal injury claim because of what they perceive as the financial risk of taking on legal fees when there is not yet a guarantee of receiving compensation.